The metabolic profile of an individual is composed of all of the byproducts (metabolites) of the chemical reactions performed by the body

-Understanding individual biochemical variability in response to nutrients and foods provides the foundation for developing sound public health messages and personalized dietary recommendations and food-based interventions to improve health and prevent disease.
+Understanding individual biochemical variability in response to nutrients and foods provides the foundation for developing sound public health messages, personalized dietary recommendations and effective food-based interventions to improve our health and prevent disease.
 With a focus on personalized food and nutritional metabolomics for health, collaborators in the Foods for Health initiative will: